-We invite applicants on piano, strings (violin, viola, cello, double bass, and guitar), woodwinds and brass (flute, oboe, clarinet, bassoon, saxophone, trumpet, horn, trombone, and tuba), timpani, percussion, harp, and voice.
-Additional applications will be available at mauichamberorchestra.org by September 1, 2017.
+We invite applicants on piano, strings (violin, viola, cello, double bass, and guitar), woodwinds and brass (flute, oboe, clarinet, bassoon, saxophone, trumpet, horn, trombone, and tuba), timpani, percussion, harp, and voice. .

 The panel of judges reserves the right not to select a soloist or divisional winner, and if a winner is not chosen from one division, a second winner may be chosen from within the other division.
 All decisions of the judges are final regarding designating winners, the division of award monies, and whether or not a student is invited to perform with the orchestra.
 Programmatic considerations, scheduling, and student readiness are among the factors used in determining what, if any, performance opportunities will be offered.
 Awardees will be announced on the MCO website.
 All students will receive comment sheets from judges.

-The competition will take place on December 2, 2017, at the Maui Music Conservatory at the Queen Ka’ahamanu Center, upper level, from approximately 10:00 am until 4:00 pm.
+The competition will take place on January 19, 2019, at the Maui Music Conservatory at the Queen Ka’ahamanu Center, from approximately 1:00 pm until 6:00 pm.
 You may request a preferred audition time, and we will do our best to accommodate it, but we cannot guarantee you will receive your preferred time.
-You will be notified of your time by email by November 6, 2017.
-In-person auditions are far preferable, but students for whom it would pose an insurmountable financial burden to travel to Maui with their accompanist may make alternate arrangements; Email us here if you would like to discuss this possibility.
+You will be notified of your time by email by December 21, 2018.
+In-person auditions are far preferable, but students for whom it would pose an insurmountable financial burden to travel to Maui with their accompanist may make alternate arrangements.
+Email us here if you would like to discuss this possibility.

 Your selection must have an orchestral accompaniment available that is appropriate for a chamber orchestra.
 High rental fees for music the MCO does not own or is able to borrow may result in the winner being required to share in the rental cost.
 Applicants may want to consider this in selecting repertoire.